 “People never learn anything by being told, they have to find out for themselves.”

-Here are the questions we asked, and some of the responses:
+Here are the questions we asked in our Twitter chat, and some of the responses:

 Q1.
 Is learning from experience the best way to learn?

 @ClkContrl In most cases, yes!
 It's the most natural way to learn.
 Obviously we can learn from others' experiences, but it might never have the same impact.